GoEco > Africa > Zambia > Livingstone Healthcare and Community Outreach > Livingstone Healthcare and Community Outreach – Images

 Days 5-6, Saturday-Sunday: Your weekend is free for you to release some energy as you take advantage of Zambia’s adrenaline filled activities such as bungee jumping and white water rafting.

 Remaining Weeks: The remaining weeks will follow a similar schedule of volunteering Monday-Friday and having Saturday-Sunday off.
 Use your weekends to take day trips to Victoria Falls, go on boat cruises on the Zambezi River or take a safari through the Chobe National Park.
-Departures are on Monday.
+For volunteers staying 10 days the departures will be on a Thursday.
+For volunteers staying 2 weeks or more, departures are on Mondays.

 What’s Included